Ladislav Hojer: Personality

-Another distinctive feature of Hojer's personality was a very dark sense of humor.
-One day, for example, he offered criminalists in the car that if he stopped at two hitchhikers that were passing by, he would "sniff and kill" them so they could have a quick case.
+Another distinctive feature of Hojer's personality was a very dark sense of humour.
+One day, for example, he offered criminalists in the car that if he stopped at two hitchhikers who were passing by, he would "sniff and kill" them so they could have a quick case.
 His primitive way of expression was remarkable.
 He used turns like "I took her oxygen; I caught her by the mouth; she remained in my hands; I did not care what drunk, especially that she had a good skeleton ", etc. He said rhythm as his motto: "When my tail stands, my brain stops."
 He did not admit the imminent death penalty until the last moment and even enjoyed his stay in custody.
 It was the first time in his life he became the focus of one's interest.

+In popular culture

+Hojer is portrayed by Petr Uhlík in the television series Metoda Markovič: Hojer.